MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 In general, start with these steps:

-1. Confirm the make and model of SSD is certified for Windows Server 2016 and Windows Server 2019 using the Windows Server Catalog.
+1. Confirm the make and model of SSD is certified for Windows Server 2016 and Windows Server 2019 by using the Windows Server Catalog.
 Confirm with the vendor that the drives are supported for Storage Spaces Direct.
-2. Inspect the storage for any faulty drives.
+1. Inspect the storage for any faulty drives.
 Use storage management software to check the status of the drives.
 If any of the drives are faulty, work with your vendor.
-3. Update the storage and drive firmware if necessary.
+1. Update the storage and drive firmware if necessary.
    Ensure that the latest Windows Updates are installed on all nodes.
 You can get the latest updates for Windows Server 2016 from [Windows 10 and Windows Server 2016 update history](https://aka.ms/update2016).
 Get the latest updates for Windows Server 2019 from [Windows 10 and Windows Server 2019 update history](https://support.microsoft.com/help/4464619).
-4. Update the network adapter drivers and firmware.
+1. Update the network adapter drivers and firmware.
-5. Run cluster validation and review the Storage Space Direct section.
+1. Run cluster validation and review the Storage Space Direct section.
 Ensure that the drives you use for the cache are reported correctly and have no errors.

 If you're still having problems, review the troubleshooting information for each of the specific issues in this article.